Bukit Gombak Stadium: History

 Bukit Gombak Stadium was home to football club, Gombak United in the S.League before they left the league in the year of 2002.
 Thereafter, the stadium was converted to a Centre of Excellence for the Singapore Athletic Association.

 In October 2019, Senegal national football team consisted of world class players such as Sadio Mané, Kalidou Koulibaly, Ismaïla Sarr, Cheikhou Kouyaté and Keita Baldé was also involved as Senegal use the Bukit Gombak Stadium as its training base.

 In May 2025, Emirati club Sharjah FC use the Bukit Gombak Stadium as its training base in preparation for the upcoming AFC Champions League Two final.

 Facilities and Structures

 Bukit Gombak Stadium houses a grass football pitch, an 8-lane running track and partial athletic facilities.
 People can be seen running around the track daily as Sport Singapore allows joggers to use the track facilities between 4:30am to 9:30pm for free.

 Transport

-Bukit Gombak Sport Centre is strategically located beside the Bukit Gombak MRT, and next to the scenic Little Guilin Park.
-With a good mix of young and old residents, the SRC has built a steady take up rate for her Learn-to-Play programmes and for the use of the stadium and gym.
+Bukit Gombak Sport Centre is located beside the Bukit Gombak MRT, and next to Little Guilin Park.
+The SRC has built a steady take up rate for her Learn-to-Play programmes and for the use of the stadium and gym.